DhavalParmar61/Deep-Learning/Project_2/Readme.md

 Image Classification

-I have developed two approaches for image classification on Fashion-MNIST data set and compared the results.
+I have Implemented two approaches for image classification on Fashion-MNIST data set and compared the results.
 1. Multilayer Neural Network
 2. Convolutional Neural Network